 set test;

-Even though if you replace the default missing value, you can still use. and ‘ ‘ to filter or perform any operations on missing values.
+If you replace the default missing value, you can still use .(dot) and ‘ ‘to filter or perform any operations on missing values.

 Functions that handle MISSING values

-It accepts either a character or numeric variable as the argument and returns 1 if the argument contains a missing value else it returns zero.
-The Missing function can detect numeric, character and even special missing values.
+It accepts either a character or numeric variable as the argument and returns one if the argument contains a missing value; else, it returns zero.
+The Missing function detects numeric, character, and even special missing values.

 data test2;